-I don’t know if it’s better to face things head-on or to find distractions, but personally I prefer the latter in many cases; today being one of those cases.
+I don’t know if it’s better to face things head-on or to find distractions, but personally, I prefer the latter in many cases; today being one of those cases.
 So, instead of spending the day thinking about what I didn’t want to think about – the fact that my husband died before we made it to our 4th wedding anniversary, meaning that he wasn’t here to celebrate our 5th anniversary with me today – I’m distracting myself from my reality.

 My first distraction was a golf lesson – my first of the year, and only my 4th ever.
 And it shows.
 But – wow! – I did really well!
 My goal for the summer is to work on my long game so today’s hour-long lesson was working on my drive.
 Afterwards, I hit a bucket of balls on my own and managed to hit the ball further and straighter than I ever have before.

-It may sound silly, but I as readied myself for each swing I talked to Paul and asked him to just help me out.
+It may sound silly, but as I readied myself for each swing I talked to Paul and asked him to just help me out.
 Knowing that he hated golf, I have to think that he wasn’t helping so much as my asking was making me concentrate on my swing that little bit more.
-Either way, I actually looked like I knew what I was going!
+Either way, I actually looked like I knew what I was doing!
 Bonus – two hours of my day was wasted away!

 From there I headed into Moscow where I had nearly three hours to waste before my spa treatment.
 I hit the mall where I found a fantastic new ring (on sale!) and attempted to buy golf shoes.
-But apparently the local sports’ store doesn’t care ladies’ golf shoes.
+But apparently, the local sports’ store doesn’t carry ladies’ golf shoes.
 Weird.
 Then I sat in the little coffee shop with my laptop, a book, and a journal and wasted a bit more time before heading to the spa.

 After an hour-long, extremely relaxing facial, it was back to Pullman for a manicure and pedicure – with my newly-purchased “A Oui Bit of Red”.
 The last time I treated myself like this was the day before my birthday, so it was certainly a long-overdue pampering session!

-By the time I made it home it was time for a junk food feast and a few episodes of The West Wing, Season 4.
-Really, not a single one of these activities should have been on the calendar for me today, because May 21 is supposed to be a “we” day, not a “me” day.
+By the time I made it home, it was time for a junk food feast and a few episodes of The West Wing, Season 4.
+Really, not a single one of these activities should have been on the calendar for me today, because 21 May is supposed to be a “we” day, not a “me” day.
 But as it’s Just Frances now, I suppose it’s OK that I change the way I spend the day.
 A bit of healthy distraction seems like a good way to do it.
 Though if I’m honest, I spent a lot of time thinking about the “we” days.
 Then, I always do…